+Host-parasite interactions are a normal part of healthy ecosystems, but environmental stressors can tip the balance in favor of the parasite.
+For example, conditions that lead to suppressed host immune function can allow a parasite to devastate a host population.
 In addition to the many large scale stressors that corals must contend with, there are important local stressors that further influence coral health.
 Pollution is a local stressor that can have devastating effects on marine life, but may also be more tractable to resolve at a local scale.
-One aspect of my research focuses on the combined effects of warming oceans and pollutants on disease in G. ventalina.
+One aspect of my dissertation research focuses on the combined effects of warming oceans and pollutants on disease in G. ventalina.
 I have also studied the relationship between pollution and disease in Scleractinian corals in Hawaii.
 Relevant publications: Linking sewage pollution and water quality to spatial patterns of Porites lobata growth anomalies in Puako, Hawaii

 Coral microbial communities

 Microbes can play an important role in both healthy and diseased corals.
 In addition to the microbes that cause disease, there are also microbes that are essential for healthy function and provide critical services to the coral host.
 I am interested in the role the environment plays in shaping these microbial communities and my dissertation research investigates this question in G. ventalina.
 In the future, I hope to further pursue questions about the microbial communities in complex environments and the ensuing effects on host populations over short and long time scales.
 Relevant publication: Persistent shifts in Caribbean coral microbiota are linked to the 2010 warm thermal anomaly

 Outbreaks of marine infectious diseases have caused widespread mass mortalities, but the lack of baseline data has precluded evaluating the hypothesis that disease is increasing in the ocean.
 My collaborators and I used a literature analysis to assess multi-decadal trends in marine disease across the recent decades of dramatic, global change.